Secure Quality Involvement (SeQuIn) Tool

 - The Involvement Group or equivalent can take a lead on assessing the SeQuIn Tool from a service user perspective, supported by staff.
 This may be done on a ward level if wards within a service are very different – however the data input would be an average of the ward scores to give an overall hospital score.

 - Peer review.
 You may decide that an external eye would be useful.
 In this case the Yorkshire and Humber Involvement Leads and other members of the Yorkshire and Humber Network may work with service users and staff within your service to complete the tool

-Please click on this link for more detailed instructions and the schedule for the year… Link for SeQuIn Tool Instructions and Schedule
+Please click this link – SeQuIn Tool Instructions for more detailed instructions and the schedule for the year.